confluentinc/ksql/docs-md/tutorials/embedded-connect.md

 The `driverLocations` stream has a relatively compact schema, and it doesn’t contain much data that a human would find particularly useful.
 You can *enrich* the stream of driver location events by joining them with the human-friendly vehicle information stored in the PostgreSQL database.
 This enriched data can be presented by the rider’s mobile application, ultimately helping the rider to safely identify the driver’s vehicle.

-We can easily achieve this result using ksqlDB by simply joining the ``driverLocations`` stream with the ``drivers`` table stored in PostgreSQL:
+You can achieve this result easily by joining the `driverLocations` stream with the `drivers` table stored in PostgreSQL.

 ```sql
 CREATE STREAM enrichedDriverLocations AS